xmnboy/hello-cordova/docs/README.md

 app, find the `cordova-geo.js` file in the “hello-cordova” application’s project directory.

+> **NOTE:** some devices do not include GPS hardware or are built with very
+> ineffective geolocation hardware.
+Android devices allow the user to control
+> whether or not the GPS hardware is enabled.
+All devices allow users to block
+> access to geolocation data (whether derived from GPS, wifi or mobile cell
+> tower signal information).
+Be aware that all of these caveats mean that you
+> may not always be able to get geolocation information from the device and
+> your application should accommodate this condition.

 ### Try the Compass Simulator

 Push the “Compass” button to enable monitoring the compass feature of the